evan-winata/sample-module-federation/README.md

 # About

-This is a simple test for module federation with the goal to provide a separate build for each application.
+This is a simple sample for module federation with the goal to provide a separate build for each application.
 Therefore each application can be built and deployed separately.

 ## Description